damacer/enzKinet2/README.md

-# enzKinet2
+# enzKinet2 Version 2.0

 enzKinet2 is an R package useful for the analysis of enzyme kinetics.
-This is version 2 of the package, which to begin with is just a refactor, but in future will include more features.
 It includes functions for calculating and plotting various models, including:

 - Michaelis-Menten (MM)
 - Michaelis-Menten with Substrate Inhibition (MMSI)